tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 Our next steps will be investigating what it would be like to show users just one UI or the other.

+Whether you prefer the terminal UI to the web UI, or you like the web UI so much that you keep it open for so long that Tilt thinks it’s not there anymore, we’ve got you covered.

 ## Let us know your experience using the flag!